 (22)"And the army of the overflow will be swept from before his face, and they will be broken, and also the ruler of a covenant.
 (23)And after they join him, he will practice deceit.
 For he will come and be strong with a few people."

 You need to give this problem the consideration it merits if your Bible has a similar translation.
 I have a serious problem with the first sentence (similar to the NIV translation) because it amounts to the defeat of the overflowing army by the anti-Christ.
 The defeated army then joins the anti-Christ.
-The correct translation, shown below, is extremely important; it suggests the contrary, that the invading army is victorious.
+The correct translation, I believe, suggests the contrary, that the invading army is victorious.
 It is victorious over two armies, the first identified as, "they will be broken," and the other identified as belonging to a "ruler of a covenant."
-As the prophecy says that the broken ones will join him, it's the picture of a desperate situation and Gog-to-the-rescue of the fallen armies.
+As the prophecy says that the broken ones will join him, it's the picture of a desperate situation, a Gog-to-the-rescue of the fallen armies.
+I naturally imagine a West-Russia conflict, with the victorious army being from the United States.

 One Hebrew word is used twice in verse 22.
 The word where "overflow" is used is "shataph" (#7857 in Strong's dictionary), while the Hebrew word for "swept away" is "sheteph" (#7858).
 Both words can mean "flood," although the first word can also be the verb, "to gush," according to Strong's Concordance.
 But that's the kicker: "to gush" is an action, wherefore while the first word is a verb, the second is a noun.
 The erroneous translation above, and perhaps the one in your Bible version, has the noun first and the verb second, an error having the potential to alter the meaning of the sentence.
 Certainly, "swept away" in a military context can mean "defeat."
 I lean heavily on the following translation where the sweeping away is not evident: